-For the machines to automatically boot over the network into Agent when the scheduled time comes, do the following:
+For the machines to automatically boot over the network into Acronis Snap Deploy 4 Agent when the scheduled time comes, do the following:

 1. Install Acronis PXE Server.
 If you performed a typical installation (p.
-45), the PXE server is already installed together with OS Deploy Server.
+40), the PXE server is already installed together with Acronis Snap Deploy 4 OS Deploy Server.

-Tip: If all of the target machines are located in one subnet, but OS Deploy Server is installed in a different subnet, we recommend installing a separate PXE server in the target machines' subnet.
+Tip: If all of the target machines are located in one subnet, but Acronis Snap Deploy 4 OS Deploy Server is installed in a different subnet, we recommend installing a separate PXE server in the target machines' subnet.
 For details, see "Deployment in another subnet" (p.
-110).
+105).

 - 2. Connect the management console to the PXE server. - 3.
 Do one of the following, as described in "Configuring Acronis PXE Server" (p.
-72):

-- Upload the agent to the PXE server by clicking Upload components. - Upload a Preinstallation Environment (PE) image to the PXE server by clicking Upload PE image to PXE.
-For information about creating a PE image (a WIM file), see "Adding Acronis Snap Deploy 5 components to WinPE" (p.
-71).
+65): - Upload Acronis Snap Deploy 4 Agent to the PXE server by clicking Upload components. - Upload a Preinstallation Environment (PE) image to the PXE server by clicking Upload PE image to PXE.
+For information about creating a PE image (a WIM file), see "Creating a bootable media based on WinPE 2.x or 3.0" (p.
+63).